VKUNWER/Covid_Death_Predictor_India/README.md

 b.
 The model is trained with covid cases in India from 2020.

 c.
 The model is having an accuracy of 96.66%.

+d.
+This Framework can be used for predicting cases in other Countries depending on the dataset provided for training the model.